 - Brod at University of Texas-Health Science Center

-Summary: there are 23, and 14 of the are funded by JDRF and 9 are not.
+Summary: there are a total of 22: 13 of them are funded by JDRF and 9 are not.
 Here is the list funded by JDRF:

 - Alefacept by TrialNet

-- AAT or Alpha-1 antitrypsin by OmniBio and also Kamada
+- AAT (Alpha-1 Antitrypsin) by OmniBio and also Kamada

 - ATG and GCSF by Haller at University of Florida (Established)